 In 2016, Stef completed her honours in Sociology on the public participation process of shale gas development (fracking) in the Karoo.

-She is currently enrolled in a Ph.D. in Sociology at Stellenbosch University.
+She is currently enrolled as a Postdoctoral Research Fellow in the Department of Sociology and Social Anthropology at Stellenbosch University.